 Jwaragna- anti pyretic

-Bhutapasmara nasan-a remedies episode of epilepsy attack
+Bhutapasmara nasan-a remedies episode of an epilepsy attack

 Ayurvedic Properties